kajamiko/u_m_website/README.md

 Most important USOS Modern App features are: scheduling, message sending and receiving and making changes to the university account.
 And anything users would like to know about USOS Modern App, it can be found on Usos Modern website.

 Usos Modern website is a project run by USOS Modern App's developers, to help making their app even better.
-It contains FAQ about their app and about their sales policy, a blog and most importantly - an amazing issue tracker, where users can take active part in their favourite app's development.
+It contains FAQ about their app and about their sales policy, a blog and most importantly - a heart of the project, an amazing issue tracker, where users can take active part in their favourite app's development.

 Ad cat icon: changed from materialize to fontawesome because I wanted a badge with info on a cart icon

 UX
 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.